 Will I be assisting COVID-19 patients during my assignment?

-Even if you are not on an official “rapid response” designated assignment, at one time or another there is a high likelihood that you may assist a potentially exposed patient.
-As the pandemic progresses, it is likely to impact most, if not all, caregivers of all types.
+Even if you are not on an official COVID-19 designated assignment, at one time or another there is a high likelihood that you may come into contact with a potentially exposed patient.
 We recommend everyone stay up-to-date with the latest recommendations and your current facility's policies.

 How do I notify trustaff of a potential or known exposure?

-If you have experienced a potential or known exposure to COVID-19, please speak with your unit manager and call your recruiter immediately.
-Follow any procedures and guidelines provided by your current facility.
+If you have experienced a potential or known exposure to COVID-19, please speak with your unit manager and follow any procedures and guidelines provided by your current facility.